programmerraja/MyBlog/content/notes/2024/Transformer.md

 4. **AdaGrad and RMSProp**: These are older optimizers that adjust the learning rates of model parameters based on the frequency of their updates during training.

+### Casual Attention mechanism

+Causal attention is a variant of attention mechanism, commonly used in natural language processing, especially in autoregressive models like GPT and Transformer-based models for tasks like language generation.
+The term "causal" refers to the property that the attention mechanism ensures that the model only attends to past tokens when predicting the next token.
+This is essential for autoregressive models, which generate tokens sequentially, one at a time, and should not "look ahead" into future tokens.

+While causal attention has benefits in sequence generation, it comes at the cost of reduced parallelism during training, especially when compared to bidirectional attention models like BERT, where all tokens attend to each other.

 #### SGD

 **Batch Gradient Descent**: Computes the gradient of the loss function with respect to the parameters for the entire training dataset and updates the parameters once per iteration.
 This can be computationally expensive for large datasets.